openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 ### Goals

-Allow Day-2 Operators to access cloud provider resources as seamlessly as possible when being installed, used and updated on STS enabled clusters.
+Allow OLM installed operators to access cloud provider resources as seamlessly as possible when being installed, used and updated on STS enabled clusters.

 While providing the above goal, allow for multi-tenancy.
 In this sense multi-tenancy means that an operator may